 Magers & Quinn in Minneapolis currently has no copies of “Onyx Storm,” deluxe or regular, but is expecting more soon.
 Lykke Books also currently is out of stock.
 But readers who do a little digging can find copies.

-Bluebird Books in Detroit Lakes still had a few of both the regular and deluxe editions (which is generally a couple dollars more expensive) as of Monday morning, although owner Amy Erickson said they won’t last long.
-Subtext, in St. Paul, had 9 deluxe copies and 6 regular ones.
+Bluebird Books in Detroit Lakes still had a few of both the regular and deluxe editions (which is generally a couple of dollars more expensive) as of Tuesday afternoon, although owner Amy Erickson said they wouldn’t last long.
+Subtext, in St. Paul, had nine deluxe copies and six regular ones.

 At Subtext, manager Patrick Nathan, who’s also a novelist, said he’s pleased to see that people who come in to grab “Onyx Storm” also take home other books by, for instance, Grady Hendrix, who’s fortunate to be shelved near the Yarros titles.